garvit-arora/EduChain-Project/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - npm (v6 or higher)
-- Ethereum Wallet (e.g., MetaMask) for interacting with smart contracts
+- Metamask for interacting with smart contracts

 ### Steps
 1. Clone the repository: